 ORGAN is a vegan cafe in Akiu Onsen Town.
 The cafe’s concept is Organic + Raw Material + Vegan, and thus the cafe’s name, ORGAN.
 Everything served at this cafe is free of animal products.
 On top of that, no white sugar is used.
 And many menu items are gluten-free!

-The most popular menu at ORGAN is the Vegan Veggie Burger (Vegan ベジバーガー).
+The most popular menu item at ORGAN is the Vegan Veggie Burger (Vegan ベジバーガー).
 The taste and the texture of the burger are just mind-blowing.
 While the price tag might seem slightly elevated, every penny spent will be well worth it (^_-)-☆.

 Tip: Although all menu items are packaged to take away, you can still enjoy the food at the terrace seats.